fabulous-dev/Fabulous/docs/tools.md

 - Debug output is printed to console by `fscd.exe`
 - Debug output is printed to app-output by the on-device web server

+### Design

+The fscd.exe daemon does this:

+1. Cracks project options, listens for changes, then uses FSharp.Compiler.Service to compile

+2. converts code output to PortaCode code model

+3. serializes PortaCode using json.net

+4. sends to device by http.

+Device app does this:

+5. starts httplistener, which gets http request

+6. deserializes PortaCode

+7. uses Interpreter.fs to run.

+8. looks for a "program" declaration in interpreted code and hacks into the currently running Elmish app and replaces the Elmish "program" ie view/update/init logic.

+Device app continues to use whatever library dlls are on device via reflection.

 Please contribute documentation, updates and fixes to make the experience simpler.